nburwell/jira-glue/README.md

 * Looks for active tab in Chrome by default, can search Safari instead (in config.yml)

 ```
-ruby ./input.rb
+ruby ./browser-glue.rb

-# paste in JIRA keys, one line at a time
+# will run automatically and exit
 ```